ashfordhill/dynamic-integration-tester/README.md

     - rename CreateTestCasePopup to more generic to be inclusive of both editing and creating
     - have this component take in button name and curr ID of the TestCase being edited or null

+- [ ] **Annoying Kafka Connection Issue Fix**

+  - The first time the `.py` fn tries to connect to Kafka (a 'fresh instance' of Kafka), it's a bit slow with setting up all the connection stuff, so the test case being executed will fail from timeout.
+BUT, after that first failure, everything is fine, while the Kafka instance is still running.

 - [ ] **Refactor function_controller/service**